Jennifer Nadel: Life and career

 Nadel has contested several elections at local and national level as a candidate for the Green Party.
 In 2014, she stood in the Bryanston and Dorset Square ward on Westminster City Council, coming seventh (representing the third-placed party after the Conservative and Labour candidates).
 In the general election of 2015, she stood as a parliamentary candidate for Westminster North, coming fifth.
 In the 2017 election, she was a candidate in neighbouring Kensington, when she came fourth.
 In the 2016 London Assembly election, Nadel stood in West Central, finishing in third place.

-She is a trustee of the charity Inquest which supports families whose relatives have died in custody.
+She is a trustee of the charity Inquest, which supports families whose relatives have died in custody.

 Compassion in Politics

-In 2018, Nadel co-founded the campaign group Compassion in Politics with her colleague Matt Hawkins.
+In 2018, Nadel moved away from party politics and co-founded the cross-party think tank Compassion in Politics with her colleague Matt Hawkins.

 The group launched in October of that year with the stated aim of "putting compassion, cooperation, and empathy at the heart of politics."
 The group has grown to have the support of over 50 parliamentarians from six parties and of academics and activists including Noam Chomsky, Cerys Matthews, Helen Pankhurst, and Ruby Wax.
 In 2019 the Guardian described Compassion in Politics as "the movement to be hopeful about."

 The campaign divides its work between reforming parliamentary systems so they encourage greater compassion and developing policy proposals built on the value of compassion and inclusion.
 In relation to the former the group launched a new voluntary code of conduct with More United which has so far been signed by over 100 parliamentarians.
 During the 2019 general election the group created the #StopTheNastiness pledge which asked candidates to campaign with respect and compassion.
 Notable signatories included Keir Starmer, Yasmin Qureshi, Caroline Lucas, and Penny Mordaunt.
 They also founded and launched a new All Party Group for Compassionate Politics Co-Chaired by Debbie Abrahams and Baroness Warsi.
 In terms of developing policy proposals the group has focused its efforts on a new "Compassion Act" which would make it illegal for future governments to introduce legislation that would push anyone into destitution.